-If you were the victim of child abuse at the hands of a family member, you could be entitled to seek compensation for the harm and damage you were caused as a minor.
-Whether you are now an adult or still a child, you have the option to seek compensation for being sexually abused by a family member through the courts or the Criminal Injuries Compensation Authority (CICA).
+By Joanne Jeffries.
+Updated 6th October 2021.
+If you were the victim of child abuse at the hands of a family member, you may be asking ‘my child was sexually abused by another child can I claim?’
+We should tell you that you could be entitled to seek compensation for the harm and damage you were caused as a minor.
+Whether you are now an adult a young person or still a child, it is important to remember that sexual violence is wrong.
+You have the option to seek compensation for being sexually abused by a family member through the courts or the Criminal Injuries Compensation Authority (CICA).

-For more information on claiming compensation if you were sexually abused by a family member, the level of compensation you may be awarded for the harm you were caused both physical and psychological, and whether you could include the cost of private therapy and counselling, please give a member of our team a call today on 0800 073 8801.
+For more information on claiming compensation if you were sexually abused by a family member, or claiming on behalf of children and young people, the level of compensation you may be awarded for the harm you were caused both physical and psychological, and whether you could include the cost of private therapy, emotional support and counselling, please give a member of our team a call today on 0800 073 8801.

 If you would like more information on the process of claiming compensation if you were sexually abused by a family member before discussing your case with a member of our team of experts, please continue reading through our guide by clicking on the sections below.

 - A Guide To Claims If Sexually Abused By A Family Member